 - Caramel sauce

 - Chocolate sauce

-- Ripe fruits like berries and banana
+- Fresh fruit like fresh berries and banana

 - Cooked fruit compotes or coulis like apple, peach, and berry coulis